KDE/digikam-doc/post_processing/video_slideshow.rst

     - **Video bit Rate**: This is the bandwidth used to encode video.
 A low value means poor quality, and a high value means good quality.
 Be aware that high-bit-rate video will require more space on your disk.

     - **Video Codec**: This is the standard video encoding method to make the media.
+Entries grayed-out in this list are not supported by the version of FFmpeg installed on your computer.

     - **Effect While Displaying Image**: Select the visual effects to apply on an image while **Number of Frames by Image**.